-I allowed myself a good look at my one-time friend as she sat down.
+I allowed myself a good look at my one-time friend.
 The years had been kind to her.
-Her glowing chestnut locks cascaded down over her shoulders, without a gray to be seen anywhere; the look had always been much more flattering on her than the tight bun she wears while in uniform.
+Her glowing chestnut locks cascaded down over her shoulders, without a gray hair to be seen anywhere; that look had always been much more flattering on her than the tight bun she wore while in uniform.
 Except for a few laugh lines the skin of her face was smooth.
 Any extra pounds on her long frame were well hidden; my money was on her still being very fit.
 Sam wore no wedding ring on her left hand, either.

 She looked damn good.
 Shit.

 “No, I’m not married, Todd,” she growled, her dark eyes boring holes through me.
 “I’m sure your wife wouldn’t be happy about you checking me out like that, or with you sucking down beers here all afternoon, either.”
 I held up my bare left hand.
 “Thanks for showing me all five fingers, at least,” she muttered.